fabiojundev/woo-next-br/README.md

 * [wp-graphql](https://wordpress.org/plugins/wp-graphql/) Exposes graphql for WordPress ( **Tested with v-1.6.12** of this plugin )
 * [wp-graphql-woocommerce](https://github.com/wp-graphql/wp-graphql-woocommerce) Adds Woocommerce functionality to a WPGraphQL schema ( **Tested with v-0.10.7** of this plugin )
 * [add-wpgraphql-seo](https://wordpress.org/plugins/add-wpgraphql-seo/) Extends WPGraphQL Schema to use with Yoast SEO ( **Tested with v-4.16.0** of this plugin )
+* [wp-graphql-offset-pagination](https://github.com/valu-digital/wp-graphql-offset-pagination) Extends WPGraphQL Schema to accept pagination in blog posts ( **Tested with v-0.20.0** of this plugin )

 * Make sure Woocommerce plugin is also installed in your WordPress site.
 You can also import default wooCommerce products that come with wooCommerce Plugin for development ( if you don't have any products in your WordPress install ) `WP Dashboard > Tools > Import > WooCommerce products(CSV)`: The WooCommerce default products csv file is available at `wp-content/plugins/woocommerce/sample-data/sample_products.csv`